Special Education

 Program Information

-Catalog links to current catalog year; see historic catalogs to view previous years.
+Catalog links to current catalog year; see the catalog archives to view previous years.

 Program Overview

-The Special Education (SPED) endorsement is for currently certificated teachers who would like to add a special education endorsement to an existing teaching certificate.
+The MEd in Special Education (SPED) is for currently certificated teachers who do not yet have a master's degree and would like to add the Special Education Endorsement.

 • Utilize a variety of assessments to identify specific areas of student strengths and weaknesses and use the results to guide instruction.